ArunHub/Q-A/react int.md

 Why did React was created?
 Isnt a MVC framework?
 Does it use templates ?

 - https://reactjs.org/blog/2013/06/05/why-react.html

+##### server side rendering in react
+- Can refer to my repo - https://github.com/ArunHub/ssr
 - https://www.smashingmagazine.com/2016/03/server-side-rendering-react-node-express/

 ### How React work /do?

 - https://pomb.us/build-your-own-react/